 - To make the elevator: Make sure to find a box that only has one side that opens, tall enough for Baby to stand upright in.
 Cut off the short, smaller flaps.
 Keep the two tall flaps; they’ll be the elevator doors.
 On the front of one of the doors, draw or paint a pretend console with arrows on buttons going up and down.
 On the inside of the elevator, draw or paint numbers for floors that the elevator can visit.
 If you feel like doing a little extra preparation, you can probably find stickers with arrows and numbers at a craft or hardware store.
 Decorate the inside of the elevator using wrapping paper or construction paper.
 If necessary, cut out a small hole in one of the doors so that it’s easier for Baby to go in and out.

 It’s hard to go wrong with a cardboard box.
-Even if you just plop Baby in one and give her nontoxic markers to color on the walls, she will have a blast.
+Even if you just plop Baby in one and give them nontoxic markers to color on the walls, they will have a blast.
 You could also just cut a door into a cardboard box, and see how much fun your toddler has with it.
 No matter what creative thing you do with a cardboard box, you’ll find yourself and Baby with a toy that pays for itself at least ten times over.